sagemath/trac_to_gh/Issue 991.md

 # Issue 991: problem in interaction with Singular subprocesses

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/991

 Original creator: cwitty